directvt/vtm/doc/vt-input-mode.md

 Terminal:    ESC _ i n p u t ; w i n d o w ; WinSizeX ; WinSizeY ; CaretX ; CaretY ; ScrollTop ; ScrollBottom ; ScrollLeft ; ScrollRight ; SelStartX ; SelStartY ; SelEndX ; SelEndY ; SelMode ESC \
 ```

 Note that the terminal window resizing always reflows the scrollback, so the window size, cursor position, scrolling regions, and selection coordinates are subject to change during step 3.
+Upon receiving the resize request (step 1), a full-screen application can prepare a scrollback by clipping visible lines to avoid unwanted line wrapping or line extrusion, then send a resize confirmation (step 2).
 In case the aplication's output is anchored to the current cursor position or uses scrolling regions, the application should wait after step 2 for the updated values before continuing to output.

 #### Selection tracking